capitolmuckrakr/Gucci/README.md

 - filing_id
 - house_id
 - organization_name
-- remaining_items (the order of the columns returned after the previous columns varies, the Clerk's office apparently detrmines the order based on the search criteria used')
+- remaining_items (the order of the columns returned after the previous columns varies, the Clerk's office apparently detrmines the order based on the search criteria used)

 For contribution searches:
 - filing_id (the data matching a search query isn't always in the included attributes, in which case you'll have to load the matching filing using its filing_id')